ibosnic/SotiCodingChallenge/README.md

 Output: DAMP -> LAMP -> LIMP -> LIME -> LIKE

 ## Implementation
-Since you need to get one transformation of the words I used a depth first search approach to find a valid transformation, keeping track of all the intermediate results so that they can be printed out.
+Since you need to get one valid transformation of the words I used a depth first search approach to find a valid transformation, keeping track of all the intermediate results so that they can be printed out.
 For the spell checking of tranformations I used the [NetSpell] library.